 assets; aircraft, equipment, technologies, and trained-skilled personnel

-interacting to make this company competitive and efficient, as it must do on
+interacting to make this company competitive, efficient, and operate faster, better, cheaper, that our competitors, as it must do 24-7-365.

-Obviously, readers may draw their own conclusions from the above exchange.
-However, I ask each to do so in the context of the…
+Readers are free to draw their own conclusions from the above exchange.
+However, I ask each to do so in the context of…

-…globally universal economic fact that 80+% of most business’s value, sources of revenue, competitiveness, reputation, brand, and sustainability today, lie in – emerge directly from IA’s (intangible assets).
+…the globally universal economic fact that 80+% of most business’s value, sources of revenue, competitiveness, reputation, brand, and sustainability, etc., today, lie in – emerge directly from intangible assets, primarily variations of intellectual, structural, and relationship capital.

-There is absolutely no debate that aircraft and the associated machinery and equipment are understandably expensive tangible assets.
-However, the contributory role and value of each aircraft is maximized by the company…
+There is absolutely no debate that aircraft and the associated machinery and equipment are expensive tangible assets…however, the contributory role and value of each aircraft is being maximized by…

 intangible asset efficiencies, i.e., updates, rejuvenations, and re-